loomnetwork/loom-sdk-documentation/docs/en/jump-start-extdev-plasma-us1.md

 ## Purpose

-This page shows you how to launch an extdev-plasma-us1 node from the jump start.
+This page shows you how to launch an Extdev Testnet node from the jump start.

 ## Hardware Requirements